Balch Creek: Fauna

 Nearby tracts of habitat strongly affect the wildlife in the Balch Creek watershed.
 This is especially true of Forest Park, which extends into other watersheds to the northwest.
 Birds and animals from these watersheds and from the Tualatin River valley, the Coast Range, the Willamette River, Sauvie Island, the Columbia River, and the Vancouver, Washington, lowlands, move in and out of the park with relative ease.
 Sixty-two mammal species, including the northern flying squirrel, black-tailed deer, creeping vole, bobcat, coyote, Mazama pocket gopher, little brown bat, Roosevelt elk, and Pacific jumping mouse use Forest Park. blue grouse, great horned owl, hairy woodpecker, Bewick's wren, orange-crowned warbler, osprey, and hermit thrush are among the 112 species of birds that frequent the area.
 Amphibian species seen at the Audubon Society pond include rough-skinned newts, Pacific tree frogs, and salamanders.

 Pressure from habitat loss, pollution, hunting, and urban development has reduced or eliminated the large predators such as wolves, bears, and wild cats and has led to increased numbers of small predators such as weasels and raccoons.
 Roads through the watershed severely hamper the movement of large animals.
 Invasive plant species such as English ivy have made the habitat simpler and less supportive of native insects and the salamanders and other amphibians that feed on them.
-Citizen groups such as the No Ivy League and Friends of Forest Park have engaged in projects to remove ivy, to plant native species, and to widen and protect riparian zones.
+Citizen groups such as the No Ivy League and Friends of Forest Park (now the Forest Park Conservancy) have engaged in projects to remove ivy, to plant native species, and to widen and protect riparian zones.